Bheemla Nayak: Plot

 The police seize Danny's vehicle and arrest the driver in retaliation.
-Meanwhile, Jeevan meets the SP and submits the evidence that Nayak's wife Suguna has indulged in smuggling by illegally buying forest goods from tribals which results in her arrest warrant.
-Knowing this, Nayak and Suguna, move along with their baby to a remote place in the forest.
+Meanwhile, Jeevan meets the SP and submits the evidence that Nayak's wife, Suguna, has indulged in smuggling by illegally buying forest goods from tribals, which results in her arrest warrant.
+Knowing this, Nayak and Suguna move along with their baby to a remote place in the forest.
 Jeevan's men, who track their location and steal Suguna's phone, threaten Nayak for her life.
-Furious Nayak attacks Jeevan's men in a lodge.
+Furious, Nayak attacks Jeevan's men in a lodge.
 Danny is unaware of his father's actions and asks Nayak to stop beating them.
-But Nayak blows up Danny's vehicle and they engage in a fight.
+But Nayak blows up Danny's vehicle, and they engage in a fight.
 The police arrive and stop them.
-Kodanda Ram tells Danny that Nayak is revered by the locals as an equivalent of the village deity Kokkira Devara, hence it's not wise to have a tussle with him.
-Danny learns that 15 years ago, Nayak killed a ruthless contractor who preyed on tribal girls in order to save them and was seen by the people as their protecting saviour.
+Kodanda Ram tells Danny that the locals revere Nayak as an equivalent of the village deity Kokkira Devara, hence it's not wise to have a tussle with him.
+Danny learns that 15 years ago, Nayak killed a ruthless contractor who preyed on tribal girls to save them and was seen by the people as their protecting saviour.

 Danny asks Jeevan whether they should compromise, but he refuses.
 On Jeevan's demand, the SP goes to their place and arrests Suguna, angering Nayak.
 He goes and meets Jeevan at his home and forces him to call Danny at gunpoint.
-Danny, who has Nayak's baby in custody, asks him to meet at Erra Thanda, a place outside the police jurisdiction of both the states for a final duel.
-They fight intensively and just as Nayak is about to use his signature technique of removing an arm, Danny's wife arrives and pleads for mercy.
+Danny, who has Nayak's baby in custody, asks him to meet at Erra Thanda, a place outside the police jurisdiction of both states, for a final duel.
+They fight intensively, and just as Nayak is about to use his signature technique of removing an arm, Danny's wife arrives and pleads for mercy.
 Nayak recognizes her as one of the tribal girls he saved long ago and allows them to leave.
-They willingly withdraw the cases on each other.
+They willingly withdraw the cases from each other.
 Nayak, who is transferred to Telangana, arrives at Danny's home.
-They re-introduce each other and shake hands.
+They reintroduce each other and shake hands.